mwansich/astro-blog/README.md

 - ``src/pages`` contains all the actual pages of the website. ``/archive``, ``/posts`` and ``/tags`` are folders because they contain astro files that generate several pages from the blog collection
 - ``src/scripts`` contains a script for the hamburger menu from the tutorial and for the search functionality
 - ``src/styles`` contains the ``global.css`` file used for styling the page
-- the ``content.config.ts`` is used to define a collection \(the blog\) and a schema for that collection
+- the ``src/content.config.ts`` is used to define a collection \(the blog\) and a schema for that collection
+- the rest are astro configuration files for packages, typescript etc., Claude configuration file and readme

+## favicon and robots.txt
+I let claude generate the svg to have a custom favicon.
+The robots.txt, for now, just contains disallow for all user-agents to prevent any bot from accessing the page.

 ## Pages
+All the folders and files in this folder are responsible for handling routing, data loading, and overall page layout for every page of the website.
 ### index.astro
 The landing page ``index.html`` or ``index.astro`` features a greeting from the astro tutorial and some introductory text \(the same as above\).
 I added a featured post \(or posts\) section.
 If there's more than one featured post it will say "Featured Posts", if there's only one it will say "Featured Post".
-It automatically displays posts that have "featured: yes" in their frontmatter.
-Frontmatter attributes are defined in ``content.config.ts``.
+It automatically displays posts that have "featured: yes" in the frontmatter of their .md files.
+Expected frontmatter attributes are defined in ``content.config.ts``.

 ### blog.astro
 The blog page.
 Shows the most recent posts from the collection sorted by date.
-Right now it's set to three.
-Also diplays a search bar to search all blog posts and a link to the archive.
+Right now this is set to three so it only shows the three most recent posts.
+It also diplays a search bar to search all existing blog posts and a link to the archive.

 ### about.astro
 The about page.
-Show some facts about me, a fake ai generated picture from [thispersondoesnotexist.com](thispersondoesnotexist.com) and some more information.
+It presents some facts about me, a fake ai generated picture from [thispersondoesnotexist.com](thispersondoesnotexist.com) and some more information.
+I makes use of astros ability to define and use variables and functions inside the code.

 ### search.astro
-Implemented a search function following [this tutorial](https://youtu.be/XnV_2MWqAhQ?feature=shared) using [fuse.js](https://www.fusejs.io/) to search the blog.
-It is written in the typscript file /scripts/search.ts
+On the search page I implemented a search function following [this tutorial](https://youtu.be/XnV_2MWqAhQ?feature=shared) using [fuse.js](https://www.fusejs.io/) to search the blog.
+It's reachable by inputting a search term in the search bar on the blog or archive pages.
+It is written in the typscript file ``/scripts/search.ts``.
+Title, date, tags, slug and description of every blog posts are searchable.
+I used fuse.js weighted search and configured the fuse instance \(line 74-102\) so that it searches all the given data and looks for an exact match.
+It needs input of at least two characters to do anything.
+The search results update live as the user types in the search bar.

 ### pictures.astro
 Just displays all pictures used as images for the blogposts that are stored in the blog collection.

-## archive/
+### archive/
 The archive folder contains a \[page\].astro file.
 This file makes use of astros paginate function to dynamically generate pages for a certain number of archived blogposts.
-For testing purposes it's one blog post per page.
+For testing purposes it's two blog posts per page.
+At the top it shows what years the archived blogposts are from.

-## posts/
+### posts/
 The posts folder contains a \[...slug\].astro file that generates a static path and individual pages for each md file in ``/src/blog`` \(all posts in the blog collection\) using astros render function.

-## tags/
+### tags/
-The tags folder contains an index page that show an index of all tags used in the blog collection and a \[tag\].astro file that generates static paths and pages for all tags containing all posts with that tag.
+The tags folder contains an index page that shows an index of all tags used in the blog collection and a \[tag\].astro file that generates static paths and pages for all tags, each containing all posts with that tag.

 ## Pictures
 Images can be stored in the ``/public`` folder but Astro also is able to process and optimize images stored in the ``src``folder with the built-in ``<Image />`` component.
 Since i wanted to use images from the ``src/img`` folder in my blog posts i had to implement the image helper according to the [docs](https://docs.astro.build/en/guides/images/#images-in-content-collections).
 The used pictures are analogue photographies i took myself btw.